Local Development — Agentuity Documentation

 Testing webhooks and external integrations during local development is painful.
 You either deploy constantly, configure port forwarding, or pay for third-party tunneling services.
 Each option adds friction to the development loop.

 Agentuity's Gravity network handles this automatically.
-When you run agentuity dev, your local server gets a public HTTPS URL instantly.
+When you run agentuity dev on a connected project, your local server gets a public HTTPS URL instantly.
 No configuration, no separate tools, no accounts to manage.
 External services can reach your local agents as if they were already deployed.

 This means: